shengminp/TinyThinker/README.md

     ├── train_simcse.py
     └── README.md

-## Running TinyThinker
+## :rocket:Running TinyThinker

 In the following code, the values that can be used in {PROPERTY} are "drd2" and "qed".

-### Preprocess the raw dataset to binarized dataset and generate vocabulary
+### :file_folder:Preprocess the raw dataset to binarized dataset and generate vocabulary

 ```
 python preprocess.py \